SFDO-Tooling/Metecho/CONTRIBUTING.rst

 use one of these two commands::

     $ ./derrick storybook  # if running outside of container
     $ yarn storybook  # if working in a remote container in VS Code

-After running one of these commands, you can view the running Storybook at `<http://localhost:6006/>`_ in your browser.
+After running one of these commands, you can view the Storybook at `<http://localhost:6006/>`_ in your browser.